-The Bard College Conservatory of Music offers a five-year program in which students pursue a simultaneous double degree: a bachelor of music and a bachelor of arts in a field other than music.
-Music Program courses are open to Conservatory students, and the two programs may share some courses, workshops, faculty, and performance facilities.
+In addition to the BA program in music, the Bard College Conservatory of Music offers a five-year program in which students pursue a simultaneous double degree: a bachelor of music and a bachelor of arts in a field other than music.
+Music Program courses are open to Conservatory students, and the two programs share some courses, workshops, faculty, and performance facilities.

 Recent Senior Projects in Music